 You aren't expected to be unaffected by these events, but you need to be able to show that you react to them positively and are able to develop strategies to deal with them.

 This is about how clearly you put across your ideas and your ability to listen to others.
-Employers will be keen to see how you build rapport, persuade and negotiate with people.
+Employers will be keen to see how you build rapport, persuade and negotiate.

 Use your CV or application form to outline specific written and verbal examples of when you've put these skills into practice.
 This might be any public speaking you've done, or writing for a student newspaper, for example.
 Show how you tailored your message to the target audience.